Till Lindemann is coming to Wembley

 They really like fire – look how lovingly this is photographed.

-Oh fucking hell.
+Oh, fuck.
 There’s a man, presumably Doom, on fire.
-This is flammable water off a burning duck’s back for Rammstein, of course - Lindemann occasionally performs songs while almost entirely engulfed in flames, because he is the type of person the laws of nature don’t apply to.
+This is flammable water off a burning duck’s back for Rammstein, of course – Till occasionally performs songs while almost entirely engulfed in flames, because he is the type of person the laws of nature don’t apply to.

 Doom’s checking his watch – but why?